mhernandezdev/Flashcards/README.md

 ## Flashcards

-React Native Flashcards project: App that allows users to create decks of flashcards to quiz themselves.
+React Native Flashcards project: App to create decks of flashcards and quiz yourself.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
 You can find more information on how to perform common tasks [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).